-If you find a dining table which is absolutely lovely and blends nicely into the interior design, only go for it after factoring the directions that each person will be facing.
+If you find a dinner table which is absolutely lovely and blends nicely into the interior design, only go for it after factoring the directions that each person will be facing.

-Otherwise, the selection of a beautiful dining table can unknowingly become the source of disharmony in the family.
+Otherwise, the selection of a beautiful one can unknowingly become the source of disharmony in the family.

 I will end this by mentioning that there are various other approaches in choosing a dining table to encourage family togetherness and harmony with regards to feng shui.